lukasturcani/molder/readme.rst

 .. image:: pictures/molder.png

+Note that the website shows an interactive 3D rendering of the molecule and not a 2D picture.

 The point is for users to give their opinion on a bunch of molecules in a database.
 Data collected in this way can be used for machine learning or in some other way.
 The number of buttons and question the